cdktf/cdktf-provider-vault/docs/databaseSecretBackendStaticRole.python.md

 The amount of time in seconds in which the rotations are allowed to occur starting from a given rotation_schedule.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.4.0/docs/resources/database_secret_backend_static_role#rotation_window DatabaseSecretBackendStaticRole#rotation_window}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.5.0/docs/resources/database_secret_backend_static_role#rotation_window DatabaseSecretBackendStaticRole#rotation_window}

+---

+##### `self_managed_password`<sup>Optional</sup> <a name="self_managed_password" id="@cdktf/provider-vault.databaseSecretBackendStaticRole.DatabaseSecretBackendStaticRole.Initializer.parameter.selfManagedPassword"></a>

+- *Type:* str

+The password corresponding to the username in the database.

+Required when using the Rootless Password Rotation workflow for static roles.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.5.0/docs/resources/database_secret_backend_static_role#self_managed_password DatabaseSecretBackendStaticRole#self_managed_password}

 ---